 PCI Compliance: The Payment Card Industry Data Security Standard (PCI DSS, commonly referred to as simply PCI) compliance is designed to protect businesses and their customers against payment card theft and fraud.
 If your retailer accepts, stores, or transmits card data, PCI DSS compliance certification is required by card brands such as Visa, MasterCard and Discover.

-Many service providers charge a PCI compliance fee and provides compliance support.
+Many service providers charge a PCI compliance fee and provide compliance support.
 For example, a PCI fee may be something in the area of $70-$120 a year, or about $6-$10 a month for compliance support involving scans and assistance completing compliance questionnaires once per year.
-The PCI fee may be greater or less depending on the level of support the provided.
-If the annual PCI compliance survey isn’t completed by the retailer annually, the service provider will often charge a non-compliance fee.
+The PCI fee may be greater or less depending on the level of support provided.
+If the PCI compliance survey isn’t completed by the retailer annually, the service provider will often charge a non-compliance fee.

 POS: A Point of Sale device is the equipment used to process an EBT, credit or debit transaction.
 Retail outlets typically use a wired POS, while most farmers markets require a wireless version.

 Scrip: In cases where individual farmers do not have a SNAP license to accept SNAP benefits, a farmers market can obtain a SNAP license and allow eligible farmers in the market to accept SNAP benefits, by issuing scrip and using a centralized point of sale device to process transactions.
 There are two basic scrip systems:

 - Paper scrip or tokens: Market staff swipe the EBT card at a centrally located POS device, debiting the amount requested by the customer in exchange for paper scrip or tokens, which can then be used to shop at all eligible food booths in the market.
 Farmers trade the scrip/tokens with market staff for payment.